App users: Click here to view

 - Jared Cowley is a digital media producer who writes about the Blazers for KGW.com.
 Before he came to KGW, Jared wrote about the Utah Jazz and Golden State Warriors as a sports editor at two daily newspapers.

-If you'd like to submit a Blazers question for our panel to answer in next week's edition of 3-on-3, send it here.
+If you'd like to submit a question for 3-on-3 Blazers, send it here.